peter88tom/rpa_certification_level3_work_data_management/README.md

 # rpa_certification_level3_work_data_management
-In thisi course teaches how to:
+This course teaches us how to:

 - Automate a process where the target systems don't have a graphical user interface.
 No web browsers.
 - Structure robot using the `producer-consumer` pattern.
 The robot will `produce` business data from raw input data and then `consume` that data in small chucks. `work items`.